Pushkar1853/Super-Res-Photomosiac/README.md

 # Pdf-Enhancer
 Project on enhancing the pdf by super resolution and image stitching

+## Update:
+This pipeline of super resolution and image stitching can also be used in making high quality panorama images and also for satellite and drone images.

 ## Our Approach
  * The pipeline involves the application of super resolution of the uploaded pdf images
  * The enhanced images are then stiched into one image as pdf